solegarciacoach/project-2-rock-paper-scissors/README.md

 ![Responsive Mockup](/assets/images/responsive-mockup.png)

+The live link can be found here - https://solegarciacoach.github.io/project-2-rock-paper-scissors/

 ## Features

 ### Existing Features

 - __The Heading__

-  - Featured at the top of the page, the **'Rock, Paper & Scissors'** is easy to see for the users.
+  - Featured at the top of the page, the **ROCK·PAPER·SCISSORS** is easy to see for the users.
 Upon viewing the page, the users will be able to see the name of the game.

 ![Heading](/assets/images/heading.webp)

 - __The Game Area__

-  - This section will allow the users to play the **'Rock, Paper & Scissors'** game.
+  - This section will allow the users to play the **ROCK·PAPER·SCISSORS** game.
   - The users will be able to easily see the three icons and select one of them as their weapon of choice.
   - The users will be able to choose between 'rock', 'paper' or 'scissors' as their weapon of choise.
   - The mouse when placed in one of the icons will turn into a pointer for better user experience.